UKAS Schedule of Accreditation, Accredited to ISO/IEC 17043:2010, Provider 7805

 PROGRAMME OF ANALYSIS:

 Results are entered online via the UK NEQAS Haematology and Transfusion website.
-'E' coded exercises are live for 10 days and 'R' coded exercises for 2 weeks.
-Late results are only accepted if testing has been undertaken by the closing date and can be submitted on a form (which can be downloaded from the web result page) and emailed or faxed to the scheme.
+Exercises are live for 7 days.
+Late results are only accepted if testing has been undertaken by the closing date and can be submitted by emailing a screenshot of the data entry page.

 PERSISTENT POOR PERFORMANCE: